-In part 1, we looked at three anomalies in progressive political thought: a surprising definition of the word independence, an oscillatory ambivalence around the concept of nationalism, and a chiral gradient in sensitivity to human rights violations.
+In Chapter 1, we looked at three anomalies in progressive political thought: a surprising definition of the word independence, an oscillatory ambivalence around the concept of nationalism, and a chiral gradient in sensitivity to human rights violations.

 These particular anomalies are not just progressive.
 They are in fact modern.
 They are generally shared across the conservative–progressive spectrum.
 They are even shared by most libertarians—except maybe the Randians, who have epistemic troubles of their own.
 They are simply as close to universal as it comes.

 Unless, of course, the past is allowed to dissent.
 Because when we look backward a little, we see that these ideas come along quite recently.
 They are fresh.
 Very fresh.
 To a progressive, of course, this is mere progress.
 But if you are also an evolutionary geneticist, you might also call it a selective sweep.
 Obviously, our anomalies have some competitive advantage.
 But what might that advantage be?

 Well, perhaps the anomalies have prevailed because—in some way that we maybe don’t quite understand completely yet—they are good and sweet and true.
 After all, people would rather think thoughts that are good and sweet and true.
 They would also prefer to share such with their friends.
 Because it is so obvious, so elegant, and so widely believed, we’ll label this the null hypothesis.

 I’m going to interrupt the discussion for a moment and digress.
 Since this is after all the 21st century, perhaps we can enliven our proceedings with a little mixed media.

 Here’s a YouTube clip of a protester in the recent violence in Kenya.
 As far as I can tell, no one is harmed in this 80-second clip, but otherwise it’s as dramatic as it gets: it has a talky start, a shocking climax, and a happy ending.